 3. Sault Ste.
 Marie Canal National Historic Site, Ontario

-The canal is located on St. Marys River between Lake Huron and Lake Superior, and runs between White Fish Island and Sault Ste.
+The canal is located on the St. Marys River between Lake Huron and Lake Superior.
+It runs between White Fish Island and Sault Ste.
 Marie, bypassing the St. Marys Rapids.

 The locks closed in 1987 and reopened in 1998 for recreational use between May 15 and October 15.